tannerkoza/navsuite/CONTRIBUTING.md

 uv pip list                    # List installed packages
 ```

-This setup provides a robust development environment for contributing to any of the packages in the NavSuite monorepo while maintaining proper dependency isolation and management.
+This setup provides a robust development environment for contributing to any of the packages in the navsuite monorepo while maintaining proper dependency isolation and management.